 The snapshot below captures key points of progress against our sustainability strategy for FY2023.
 We remain on track for delivery of our set targets and have developed a 2030 plan to achieve them.

 FY2023 absolute Scope 2 emissions down

 from FY2022 levels

-by collective bargaining agreements globally (excludes temporary and contract employees)
+of our people are covered by collective bargaining agreements globally (excludes temporary and contract employees)